Battle of Kapyong: Awards

 Mills, commander of D Company of 2 PPCLI, was nominated by Stone and awarded the Military Cross for endorsing and forwarding 10 Platoon commander Levy's requests for artillery fire to be directed upon Levy's own position, an act which may have been responsible for the 2 PPCLI survival and success at Kapyong.
-However, unknown to Stone, Mills was not present in the actual battle area, but was behind a protective ridge.
+However, unknown to Stone, Mills was not present in the actual battle area, but was a substantial distance away behind a protective ridge.
 He was reliant upon the judgment and directions from Levy, who was active in the trenches directing the D Company platoons and calling in the artillery strikes locations through Mills.

 Levy himself was not awarded a medal, which later became a point of controversy.
 However, in 2004 the Governor General of Canada awarded Levy an official grant of arms, flag and badge, with a personal coat of arms in recognition of his central role in the battle.
 In 2017, Levy was posthumously (Levy died in 2007) awarded the Ambassador of Peace Medal by the South Korean government.
 Following Kapyong, Stone appointed Levy to be his Chief Intelligence Officer for the battalion.

 Ferguson was nominated by Burke and awarded the DSO.
 Burke claimed that Ferguson had displayed bravery under fire.
 Ferguson did not nominate O'Dowd for an award.
 O'Dowd had assumed field command of the battalion and had designed and executed the 3 RAR escape.
 Ferguson was removed from command in July and was assigned to training duties in Australia.

 Koch was awarded both the American Distinguished Service Cross and the British Military Cross for the essential role his tanks had played in the fighting around Hill 504.

 The Royal Australian Regiment, Princess Patricia's Canadian Light Infantry and the Middlesex Regiment were subsequently granted the battle honour "Kapyong".
 Today, the battle is regarded as the most famous action fought by the Canadian and Australian armies in Korea, and the most famous action fought by the Canadian Armed Forces since WWII.
 On the battlefield itself, a major park and memorial to the Canadian Army was built and dedicated in 1983, the (Kapyong) Gapyeong Canada Monument.
 There is also a major park and monument dedicated to the Australian Army participation in the battle, 1.3 kilometres distant from the Canadian monument in the same area.